openshift/training/beta-3-setup.md

 let's go ahead and add a database migration file.
 In the `beta3` folder you will find a file called `1_sample_table.rb`.
 Add this file to the `db/migrate` folder of the `ruby-hello-world` repository that you forked.
 If you don't add this file to the right folder, the rest of the steps will fail.
+You will want to make sure that you add this to the `beta3` branch of your forked repository, since that is the branch we are looking for when we do our builds.

 ### Examining the Deployment Configuration
 Since we are talking about **deployments**, let's look at our